Conscious Eating is her secret.

 Eating can be one of life's greatest pleasures.
 It deserves your undivided attention!

-If you have ever watched a dog eat his food, or even a dog treat, you may have noticed that he often swallows it, practically whole, and is almost always looking for more.
-That’s probably where we get the expression “wolf” your food, which means to gobble it down without really tasting it, and usually with little or no satisfaction.
+If you have ever watched a dog eat his food, or snatch a dog treat, you may have noticed that he often swallows it, practically whole, and is almost always looking for more.
+That’s probably where we get the expression “wolf” your food, which means to gobble it down without really tasting it, and usually with little or no time to savor the taste and texture.

 Needless to say, this does not qualify as conscious eating!